-Miracast is an industry standard that allows devices to discover each other without the need for HDMI cables.
+Miracast is an industry-standard that allows devices to discover each other without the need for HDMI cables.
 You can use it to mirror the contents of your devices’ screens wirelessly.
 You can think of Micracast as a wireless HDMI cable.

 But keep in mind that Miracast functions exclusively like a screen mirroring protocol.
-This means that it doesn’t have the “smart” component.
+This means that it doesn’t have a “smart” component.
 Let’s say that you wanted to stream a video from your phone to your PC through Micracast – you’ll have to leave your phone’s screen on the whole time.

 What is causing the PC or mobile device doesn’t support Miracast error?

 The problem with Miracast (aside from missing the “smart” component) is that it’s pretty unreliable and the requirements along with its configuration are pretty confusing for some users.

 We investigated the “Your PC or mobile device doesn’t support Miracast” error by looking at various user reports.
 From what we were able to gather, there are several scenarios that will lead to the apparition of this error message:

 - Intel Graphics Hardware is disabled – Since Windows 10 will only support Miracast through a compatible USB dongle or in conjunction with the Intel graphics chipset, you’ll need to make sure that your Intel Integrated Graphics is enabled and updated with the latest version.

 - Wi-Fi is turned off – Several users have reported that this error message can also occur if you forget to enable the Wi-Fi component (when connecting through Intel Graphics Chipset.